Skip to primary navigation Skip to content Skip to footer

 • Park Entrance Fees are not included, you will have to purchase tickets in order to enter the Park.
 Here is the website to purchase them online: Park Entrance Fee Link.

 The field workshop begins with a scenic boat ride across Florida Bay, bringing you to a pristine beachfront campsite.
 All camping gear will be provided, so you can focus on your camera and creativity.
-Once settled, your instructor will introduce techniques for astrophotography such as planning, the exposure triangle, night focusing, time-lapses, and single exposures, along with more advanced techniques like panoramas and stacking.
+Once settled, Anthony will introduce techniques for astrophotography such as planning, the exposure triangle, night focusing, time-lapses, and single exposures, along with more advanced techniques like panoramas and stacking.

 At dawn, participants will photograph the sunrise over the Florida Bay with opportunities of spotting and photographing wildlife, practice landscape compositions, and explore the subtle light of early morning before returning to Flamingo.